+115.9 degrees!
 Australian city Adelaide sets new national heat record

-ADELAIDE, Australia (AP) — Adelaide sweltered through the highest temperature ever recorded by a major Australian city on Thursday, peaking at a searing 46.6 degrees Celsius (115.9 degrees Fahrenheit) as the drought-parched nation heads toward potentially the hottest January on record.
+ADELAIDE, Australia — Adelaide sweltered through the highest temperature ever recorded by a major Australian city on Thursday, peaking at a searing 115.9 degrees Fahrenheit as the drought-parched nation heads toward potentially the hottest January on record.

-The South Australia state capital city of 1.3 million people beat its previous 80-year-old record of 46.1 C (115 F) set on Jan.
+The South Australia state capital city of 1.3 million people beat its previous 80-year-old record of 115 F set on Jan.
 12, 1939, and records tumbled in smaller towns across the state.

-Adelaide’s Red Lion Hotel promised free beer if the mercury topped 45 C (113 F) but only while it exceeded that benchmark.
+Adelaide’s Red Lion Hotel promised free beer if the mercury topped 113 F but only while it exceeded that benchmark.
 Bar manager Stephen Firth said the pub ran dry after giving away more than 700 liters (185 gallons) of beer over more than two hours.

 “We probably thought it would come around one day, but we didn’t think it would be for such a prolonged period,” Firth said.